 The University will require another COVID test for all individuals coming to campus.
 Periodic surveillance testing is a way to identify asymptomatic individuals and help stop the spread of the virus.
 Tests must have been taken on or after March 29, 2021.
 Employees working full-time on campus may be given release time for testing.
 These employees and their supervisors will coordinate schedules to ensure necessary staffing levels each day.
 Employee Bee Cards for on-campus employees will be deactivated April 18 if test results are not submitted.

 Employees should email proof of their negative COVID test result to HR at firstname.lastname@example.org.

 In case of a positive test, HR will provide guidance for when an employee may return to campus as well as guidance for co-workers and other members of the campus community.

-Campus Access days have been scheduled from March 1-4.
-These days are intended for faculty and staff to retrieve materials to prepare for the spring semester or to support ongoing telework.
+Campus Access days have been scheduled from April 12-15.
+These days are intended for faculty and staff to retrieve materials from their offices.
 It is expected that employees will spend less than one hour on campus for this purpose.
 Campus buildings will be accessible between the hours of 9 a.m. and 3 p.m.